Village of the Damned (1960 film)

-Village of the Damned is a 1960 British science fiction horror film by Anglo-German director Wolf Rilla.
+Village of the Damned is a 1960 science fiction horror film by Anglo-German director Wolf Rilla.
 The film is adapted from the novel The Midwich Cuckoos (1957) by John Wyndham.
-The lead role of Professor Gordon Zellaby was played by George Sanders.
+The lead role of Professor Gordon Zellaby is played by George Sanders.

 A sequel, Children of the Damned (1964), followed, as did a remake, also called Village of the Damned (1995).

 Plot

-The inhabitants of the British village of Midwich suddenly fall unconscious, as does anyone entering the village.
-The military establishes a cordon around Midwich and sends in a man wearing a gas mask, but he, too, falls unconscious and is pulled back with rope.
-The man awakens and reports experiencing a cold sensation just before passing out.
+In the British village of Midwich, the villagers fall unconscious, as do the animals and other people entering Midwich.
+The military establishes a cordon around Midwich; they discover that a caged canary becomes unconscious upon being placed in Midwich's border, but regains consciousness when removed.
+They then send in a man wearing a gas mask who also falls unconscious and is pulled back with a rope.
 The pilot of a military reconnaissance plane is contacted and asked to investigate.
-When he flies below 5,000 feet, he loses consciousness and the plane crashes.
+While flying below 5,000 feet, he loses consciousness and the plane crashes.
 A five-mile exclusion zone around the village is established for all aircraft.
-After approximately four hours, the villagers regain consciousness, and all are apparently unaffected.
+After approximately four hours, the villagers regain consciousness, and all are apparently unaffected by the time-out.

-Two months later, all women and girls of child-bearing age in the affected area are discovered to be pregnant, sparking many accusations of both infidelity and extramarital sex.
-The accusations fade as the extraordinary nature of the pregnancies is discovered, with seven-month fetuses appearing after only five months.
-All the women give birth on the same day.
-Their children have an unusual appearance, including "arresting" eyes, odd scalp hair construction and colour (platinum blonde), and unusually narrow fingernails.
-As the children grow and develop at a rapid rate, it becomes clear they also have a powerful telepathic bond with one another.
-They can communicate with each other over great distances, and as one learns something, so do the others.
+Two months later, all Midwich women and girls of child-bearing age are discovered to be pregnant.
+Doctor Willers deduces that all the expectant women and girls conceived on the same day as the time-out.
+Seven-month fetuses appear after only five months.
+All the pregnant women and girls give birth on the same day.
+Their children have an unusual appearance, including "arresting" eyes, odd scalp hair construction and colour (platinum blond), and unusually narrow fingernails.
+The children grow and develop at a rapid rate.
+They have a powerful telepathic bond with one another.

-Three years later, Professor Gordon Zellaby (Sanders), whose wife Anthea (Shelley) gave birth to one of the children, attends a meeting with British Intelligence to discuss the children.
-There he learns Midwich was not the only place affected; follow-up investigations have revealed similar phenomena in other areas of the world.